New Shimano XT – XT M8000 as it’s officially known – is the most eagerly anticipated groupset this side of the millennium.

 Let’s be honest here though.
 New XT wouldn’t exist without Sram.
 It was Sram who brought single-chainring wide-range cassette drivetrains into existence with their ground breaking XX1 system.

 In many ways Sram over-delivered.
 XX1 was hugely expensive.
 It was extremely lightweight – arguably at the expense of durability.
 It required you to buy a new rear wheel too – or if you were lucky you could change the freehub on your existing wheel to get XX1 to fit.
-It was all a bit OTT really and rather off-putting the Average Joe MTBer.
+You could say it was all a bit OTT really and rather off-putting the Average Joe MTBer.

 Shimano have taken their time with 11 speed XT but they’ve not gone crazy with it.
 Shimano have taken Sram’s baby and perfected it.